Azure/azure-powershell/src/ResourceManager/Resources/Commands.Resources/help/New-AzRoleDefinition.md

 ### InputFileParameterSet
 ```
-New-AzureRmRoleDefinition [-InputFile] <String> [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
+New-AzRoleDefinition [-InputFile] <String> [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ### RoleDefinitionParameterSet
 ```
-New-AzureRmRoleDefinition [-Role] <PSRoleDefinition> [-DefaultProfile <IAzureContextContainer>]
+New-AzRoleDefinition [-Role] <PSRoleDefinition> [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
- [<CommonParameters>]
 ```

 ## DESCRIPTION
-The New-AzureRmRoleDefinition cmdlet creates a custom role in Azure Role-Based Access Control.
+The New-AzRoleDefinition cmdlet creates a custom role in Azure Role-Based Access Control.
 Provide a role definition as an input to the command as a JSON file or a PSRoleDefinition object.
 The input role definition MUST contain the following properties:
 1) DisplayName: the name of the custom role
 2) Description: a short description of the role that summarizes the access that the role grants.
 3) Actions: the set of operations to which the custom role grants access.
-Use Get-AzureRmProviderOperation to get the operation for Azure resource providers that can be secured using Azure RBAC.
+Use Get-AzProviderOperation to get the operation for Azure resource providers that can be secured using Azure RBAC.
 Following are some valid operation strings:
  - "*/read" grants access to read operations of all Azure resource providers.
  - "Microsoft.Network/*/read" grants access to read operations for all resource types in the Microsoft.Network resource provider of Azure.